 I turned my head so that I could see Cassy waving at me and giving Sawyer an one arm hug.
-It took all my courage to not show any sign of repulsiveness and kept my face impassive.
-I checked Cassy out from the top of her cross and hearts racerback cami to the bottom of her high waisted jean shorts.
+It took all of me to keep my face impassive.
+I checked Cassy out from the top of her cross and hearts cami to the bottom of her high waisted jean shorts.
 What made my stomach twisted into knots was her warm and friendly smile and outgoing personality.

 Very quickly, I turned away and reached into my locker so that I could pick up my textbooks and shove them into my bag.
 But to my utter dismay, when my gaze landed on Cassy again, I found her and Sawyer kissing each other.

 "Get a room, you two," Vincent said, rolling his eyes.

 Sawyer and Cassy broke a part and Sawyer wiped his mouth with the back of his hand.
 "We will, later," he said, joking and slipping his hand around Cassy's waist.

 "Make sure you lock the door because knowing Riley, she's probably going to walk in at the wrong time again."
 Vincent responded, smirking at me.

 I elbowed Vince lightly in the stomach.
 "You're not funny."